WEC-Sim/WEC-Sim/docs/_include/viz.rst

 * Select which features to visualize in the pipeline
 * Click the green arrow (play) button

-The video below shows three different views of the OSWEC model from the **OSWEC_NonLinear_Viz** example.
+The video below shows three different views of the OSWEC model with non-linear hydrodynamics.
 The top right shows glyphs of the nonlinear Froude-Krylov pressure acting on the float.
 The bottom right shows the device colored by hydrostatic pressure.